Feyerabend/cc/ch05/addition/reference/COMPILERS.md

 You are not just learning algorithms; you are building a real compiler with clear phase boundaries and concrete data structures.

-In terms of “modernity,” Appel is architecturally closer to how contemporary compilers are organized.
+In terms of "modernity," Appel is architecturally closer to how contemporary compilers are organized.
 The central role of an explicit intermediate representation, control-flow graphs, modular separation between front end and back end, and graph-coloring register allocation mirrors the design of systems like GCC and